Can People with Diabetes Eat Walnuts?

 Other Nuts Beneficial for Diabetes

-Some excellent options include:
+Some of the best nut options include:

 How People with Diabetes Should Eat Walnuts

-For the best outcomes:
+For best results:

-- Choose unsalted or lightly processed walnuts to avoid excess sodium.
+- Choose unsalted or raw walnuts

 Key Takeaways